rwharpernc/EDLA/README.md

 **Author:** R.W.
 Harper
 **Last Updated:** 2025-12-09
 **License:** GPL-3.0
+**Version:** Alpha 1.0 (Unreleased - Early Prototype)

+> **⚠️ WARNING: This is an early prototype and is NOT for public use or testing.
+The project is in active development and many features are incomplete or not yet implemented.**

-> **Note:** EDLA is a temporary project name and may change in the project evolves.
+> **Note:** EDLA is a temporary project name and may change as the project evolves.

-A Python GUI application for monitoring and analyzing Elite Dangerous journal files in real-time.
-Supports multiple commander profiles with event tracking and statistics.
+A Python GUI application (early prototype) for monitoring and analyzing Elite Dangerous log files in real-time.
+Currently supports basic commander profile management and event tracking.
+Many planned features are not yet implemented.

 ## Table of Contents